 - i.
 Peeler pole plantations on flat-to-easy sites with good road access and short transport distances, a short rotation plantation with clear felling to produce logs for peeling from around age 15 to 20 offers the potential for a relatively rapid return on investment.
-These logs will be suitable for rotary peeling to produce veneer for use in engineered wood products with the peeler cores sold as preservative-free posts and poles for vineyards, horticulture, agriculture, and organic enterprises. - ii.
-Peeler log/sawlog plantations on less accessible sites, plantations can be grown to produce large sawlogs with harvest at age 30 to 40 years.
-These logs will be suitable for sawing high value durable hardwood products including cross-arms, decking, sleepers, outdoor furniture etc and also be suitable for peeling veneer for engineered wood products.
+These logs will be suitable for rotary peeling to produce veneer for use in engineered wood products with the peeler cores sold as preservative-free posts and poles for vineyards, horticulture, agriculture, and organic enterprises. - Peeler log/sawlog plantations on hillier sites, plantations can be grown to produce large sawlogs with harvest at age 30 to 40 years.
+These logs will be suitable for sawing to produce high value durable hardwood products including posts and poles, cross-arms, decking, sleepers, outdoor furniture etc and also be suitable for peeling to produce veneer for engineered wood products.